Welcome to the Space Race

 Thanks to the calibration period, miners in the Space Race have a number of new tools (and better docs!) to help them participate successfully in the competition.

-Competition Faucet: our new and improved faucet helps miners smoothly onboard their storage onto the network, while avoiding pointless hoarding or spamming.
+Competition Faucet: our new and improved faucet (deprecated as of 2023-02-28) helps miners smoothly onboard their storage onto the network, while avoiding pointless hoarding or spamming.
 We want to simulate real-world dynamics around efficient gas and fee prices by fairly limiting access to testnet FIL, without overly inconveniencing large miners.

 We’ve evolved our faucet logic significantly during the calibration period to try to find a reasonable setup.
 To get started, new addresses are allocated an amount that is sufficient to start sealing, but not too significant to be easily abused.
 Most storage onboarding needs should be met with the reimbursement mechanism that distributes more testnet FIL as more sectors are sealed.
 Miners can regularly tap the faucet for additional but small streams of testnet FIL for their daily operations.
 Larger miners may be expected to have multiple Github accounts to initialize their operations, but reimbursement should kick in fairly quickly.